 If you do want a photo on your permit, you'll need to prove your identity in person.
 You need to make an appointment to do this (learn more about proving your identity).
 We will take your picture in one of our offices.
 We may also be able to use a recent picture of you if we have one on file.

 Note: If you have a valid WA ID card, you don't need to do this again.

 When will your permit arrive?

 After you pay and finish your application (online or in our office), we’ll mail your permit.
 It should arrive in 7-10 business days.
-Call us if you haven’t received it after two weeks.
+Call us if you haven’t received it after 2 weeks.

 Log in to License eXpress to print your temporary permit or replace a lost permit card.
 If you go to an office, you'll get a temporary permit before you leave.